nonizawa/SSA-for-MAX-CUT/README.md

 ```sh
 python ssa.py --file_path graph/G1.txt --cylce 1000 --trial 100 --tau 1 --param 1
 ```
 You can find the simulation results in ./result/.
+Result***.csv includes simulation retsuls, such as mean cut values and simulation time.
+Cut***.csv includes cut values for all trials.

 Here ia the options.